 Cycling: Chris Froome wins the Tour de France for the fourth time in five years.

 Swimming: Tom Daley wins gold in the individual 10m platform final at the World Aquatics Championships in Budapest.

 Adam Peaty breaks his own 50m breaststroke world record twice in the same day (in the heats and again in the semi-final) on his way to retaining his 50m title.
 He also retains the 100m breaststroke title.

-Motor Sport: Lewis Hamilton wins the Formula 1 World Drivers' Championship for the fourth time, making him the most successful British driver of all time.
+Motor Racing: Lewis Hamilton wins the Formula 1 World Drivers' Championship for the fourth time, making him the most successful British driver of all time.
 Mercedes win the Constructors' Championship.